Share:

 A bailment occurs when someone gives possession of their property to another for a specific purpose.
 The person who takes possession of the property is called a ‘bailee’.
 The person who gives the property is called the ‘bailor’.

 This is a really common occurrence in everyday life.
-For example, when a person drops off their car to a mechanic get it serviced, this is a bailment.
+For example, when a person drops off their car to a mechanic to get it serviced, this is a bailment.
 The owner is the bailor and the mechanic is the bailee.
 Another example is dry cleaning of clothes.
 The owner of the clothes is the bailor and the dry cleaner is the bailee.

 What duty does a bailee have?